Nachwa/openpose_keypoints/README.md

 Once the image file and JSON file is loaded, the tool plots a point each keyjoint.
 * To see more information about each keypoint, you can use hover with your mouse.
 * You can select a keypoint and move it around.
-* You see the selected keypoint ID and confidence at the status box.
+* You see the selected keypoint ID and its confidence at the status box.
 * You can change the confidence of a selected keypoint by pressing ("+" or "c") keys to increase it by 20% every time you press.
 You can also decrease a keypoint confidence by pressing ("-" or "d") keys to decrease a keypoint confidence by 20%.

 #### View options